JeremySilverTongue/MachineLearningNanodegree/README.md

-# trundl
+# Trundl
-Jeremy tries to remember his C++ and impress the robot people
+Jeremy tries to impress the robot people